-Scientists have estimated that every time the human genome replicates itself there are roughly 100 new mutations.
-Most of them are negligible, but so often a mutation expresses itself in the form of a superhuman ability.
+Scientists have estimated that every time the human genome replicates itself, there are roughly 100 new mutations.
+Most of them are negligible, but so often a mutation expresses itself in the form of superhuman ability.
 Here are eight of such bizarre mutations :

 Table of Contents

 1. Immunity to malaria